On the balanced truncation error bound and sign parameters from arrowhead realizations: Balanced truncation model reduction

 Now suppose $\Sys$ is balanced, having the canonical form \eqref{eq:signA}.
 Define $r:= m_1 + \cdots + m_k$ for $1\le k < q$, and partition the sign matrix as

 where

 Partition $A$, $b$, and $c$ {as in~\eqref{eq:partitionedbal}}, giving the sign symmetries

-which follow from direct multiplication in \eqref{eq:signA}.
-Since the reduced model obtained via balanced truncation is independent of the initial system realization, for the {time being} we will assume, without loss of generality, that $\Sys$ is already balanced with the realization given in~\eqref{eq:signA}.
-Therefore, the Lyapunov equations in \eqref{eq:lyap} become
+which follow from direct multiplication in \eqref{eq:signA}. {Since the reduced model obtained via balanced truncation is independent of the initial system realization, for the {time being} we will assume, without loss of generality, that $\Sys$ is already balanced with the realization given in~\eqref{eq:signA}.} Therefore, the Lyapunov equations in \eqref{eq:lyap} both have the solution $\mathcal{P}=\mathcal{Q}=\Sigma$: